Podemos (Spanish political party): Defence

 Podemos is opposed to any increases in military spending and supports the withdrawal from NATO of Spain.

 European Union

-Podemos considers itself a pro-European party, but has expressed displeasure with the current functioning of the European Union, and has been described as taking a Eurosceptic stance by some sources.
-However, others consider it to be a pro-European party and several academics have defined it as soft Eurosceptic.
+Even though Podemos considers itself a pro-European party, it has repeatedly expressed disapproval with the current functioning of the European Union, with numerous sources and political analysts describing the party as taking an increasingly Eurosceptic stance.
+However, others consider it to be a pro-European party, and several academics have defined it as soft Eurosceptic.
 Podemos has called for a renegotiation of austerity measures and seeks to curtail the Treaty of Lisbon.
-It is also part of the European Left Alliance for the People and the Planet; a pan-European party that supports an alternative to capitalism.
+It is also part of the European Left Alliance for the People and the Planet, a European political party that supports an alternative to capitalism.

 Latin America

 Podemos has been accused of having ties to Bolivarian Venezuela and the Chavismo.
-Since 2024, said accusations have made a comeback following the party recognising the results of the 2024 Venezuelan presidential election (accused of fraud by the Venezuelan opposition) by high ranking members such as Irene Montero and Juan Carlos Monedero.
+Since 2024, said accusations have made a comeback following the party recognising the results of the 2024 Venezuelan presidential election (accused of fraud by the Venezuelan opposition) by high-ranking members such as Irene Montero and Juan Carlos Monedero.